khanh-armstrong/raft-agile-exercise/README.md

 ## Team Agreements
 *To be added when team agreements are defined.*
  - Consider dedicated heads-down time

+ ## Defition of Done
+ *To be added when team agreements are defined.*

 ## Tools & Collaboration